Katerina (Kitty) Alexandrovna Shcherbatsky

 In Part 2, Kitty discovers the same thing Levin takes a lot longer to learn: she can't lie to herself and she can't lie to society; all she can do is live according to her heart.
 And once Kitty learns this lesson, she spends the rest of the novel as a model to Levin.
 (For more on Kitty's role in Levin's religious searching, check out his "Character Analysis," in the section "Levin and Faith.")

 In Part 1, Chapter 13, and in Part 5, Chapter 18, Tolstoy describes Kitty as preparing for battle.
+But she's not going off to crack skulls.
 In the first case, she is preparing to head to that ball where her heart will be broken.
 In the second, she's getting ready to nurse Nicholas, Levin's brother, in his final illness.
 These two scenes tell us something interesting about what Tolstoy feels the "battlefields" of a woman's life should really be: marriage, nursing, and birth.
 Basically, everything that goes with family life is in the female domain.
 According to Tolstoy, a woman's true vocation is to be the heart of the home.

 Kitty is Tolstoy's ideal of what a woman should be, because she lives according to he true nature.
 Take a look at this passage in Part 5, when she's nursing Nicholas: